 As noted above, residents will be cohorted where appropriate.
 Many factors are involved in this type of decision, and it is made in consultation with our on-site physician.
 Moves often happen very quickly as test results are received.
 While the safety and well-being of residents is our priority, we make every effort to inform families as quickly as possible.

-18. What is Huron Lodge doing to prevent further spread of COVID-19?
+14. What is Huron Lodge doing to prevent the spread of COVID-19?